efoster9/interactive-web/unit-4-intro-to-apis/U4FINAL/U4FINAL.md

 - **Combine older topics** - Is your site _accessible_?
 Is there an opportunity to store user data in local storage?
 Do you have big chunks of HTML code in your Javascript file, or are you adding HTML using `createElement()` and `appendChild()` for example?

 **Reflection Questions:**

-TBD
+- With more time, what else would you have added or changed?
 - What are you most proud of?
 What did you struggle the most with?
-- How much preplanning did you do before you coded?
-How did it help?
-How would doing more or less preplanning help or hurt final outcome of your personality quiz?
-- With more time, what else would you have added or changed?
+- What's one thing you'd like to get better at in regards to APIs?